akingdom/akingdom.github.io/articles/The_Goose_Bride-rebuild.md

 He reread the letter, his thumb tracing the wax seal.
 Then he set it down.

 “Old Alain is fading.
-He looks at his son Conan and wonders: is he strong enough to stand alone?
-So he reaches for Godfrey as a second string for his bow, in case the first should fail.
+He looks at his son Conan and wonders: is he strong enough to stand alone as Duke?
+So he reaches for Godfrey as both hostage and second string for his bow, in case the first should fail.
 This wind bodes ill.”

 The Queen frowned.
 “I see no treachery in it.
 Godfrey has no lands, little beyond your name.
 He prefers a scroll to a sword.
 A Breton marriage would bind them closer to us and give him a place.”

 Henry’s jaw tightened.
 “Therein lies the danger.
 Conan is fickle.
 If trouble comes, he will expect me to march—to shed English blood for his quarrels.
 I have spent the summer in Wales; I will not be drawn into Breton wars.”
 He shook his head.
 “This wind bodes ill.”

 “You speak ill of family, yet my brother came down from Scotland to support you, as did others.
 Remember too your seed.
 Our son William will have Anjou.
 Your daughter Matilda FitzRoy will have Brittany.
 Even your nephews have lands over the sea.”

 The Queen’s voice dropped into a more serious tone, in a rare display of frustration.

-“Some of your barons whisper and call Godfrey *Lack-land's shadow*.
+“Some of your barons whisper and call Godfrey *Lack‑land’s shadow*.
 They will watch to see what becomes of him.”

 Henry stared at her.
 “William is barely ten, and already you fear shadows.”

 She met his gaze.
 “I fear what whispers may grow in silence, not shadows.”

 Henry leaned back, his expression unreadable.
 After a long moment, he spoke, his voice low.
-“Since when did my queen concern herself so much with whispers?”
+“Since when did my queen concern herself with such whispers?”

 In truth, he knew the answer.
 He turned to the fire, and the hall held its breath.